AbhayKumarMishra027/AbhayKumarMishra027/README.md

 Hi there, I'm Abhay Kumar 👋

 Welcome to my GitHub!
-I'm a developer currently working with Python, SQL, and HTML.
+I'm a student currently working with Python, SQL, and HTML.
 I’m passionate about coding, problem-solving, and building useful projects.

 🚀 What I'm working on: